material-admin/doc-material-components/docs/android-material-button-example.md

 ---|---
 Listen for press | `setOnClickListener`<br/>`setOnLongClickListener`

-See the full list of available methods [here](https://developer.android.com/reference/com/google/android/material/button/MaterialButton#public-methods_1).
+To view the full list of available methods, go to the `MaterialButton` [API](https://developer.android.com/reference/com/google/android/material/button/MaterialButton#public-methods_1).

 ### Use `MaterialButtonToggleGroup` for toggle buttons